Ninja-Squad/data-discovery/README.md

 ##### `data` folder

-* Create a folder called `gnpis` in `./data`, and put the compressed JSON files in it.
+* Create a folder called `data-discovery` in `./data`, and put the compressed JSON files in it.

 ##### `frontend` folder

 * Edited the `./frontend/coverage/index.html` file.

-* Edited `./frontend/src/app/models/test-model-generators.ts` by adding an `import` and `toGnpisDocument` function.
+* Edited `./frontend/src/app/models/test-model-generators.ts` by adding an `import` and `toDataDiscoveryDocument` function.

-* Since `GnpIS` and `WheatIS` share the same document structure we created a `gnpis` module in `./frontend/src/app` containing only `gnpis-header` and used the `generic-document` found in `frontend/src/app/urgi-common`, this generic document is common between GnpIS and WheatIS:
+* Since `DataDiscovery` and `WheatIS` share the same document structure we created a `data-discovery` module in `./frontend/src/app` containing only `data-discovery-header` and used the `generic-document` found in `frontend/src/app/urgi-common`, this generic document is common between DataDiscovery and WheatIS:

 ```
-gnpis
+data-discovery
-├── gnpis-header
+├── data-discovery-header
-│   ├── gnpis-header.component.html
+│   ├── data-discovery-header.component.html
-│   ├── gnpis-header.component.scss
+│   ├── data-discovery-header.component.scss
-│   ├── gnpis-header.component.spec.ts
+│   ├── data-discovery-header.component.spec.ts
-│   └── gnpis-header.component.ts
+│   └── data-discovery-header.component.ts
-├── gnpis-document.model.ts
+├── data-discovery-document.model.ts
-└── gnpis.module.ts
+└── data-discovery.module.ts
 ```

 ```